 Heavy Equipment Operator/CDL

 Individuals must hold a current driver license and be at least 18 years old to register.
-Student must also have a high school diploma or equivalent.
+Students must also have a high school diploma or recognized equivalent.

 Estimated Tuition & Fees